Sunday, May 5, 3:00 PM Performance Hall, Logan Center for the Arts 915 E 60th St

 As an outspoken activist against the Saddam Hussein regime, AlHaj was forced to leave his native country nearly 30 years ago, but it is stories from his life in Iraq, and those of others living in the country at war, that form the basis of his project Letters From Iraq.
 Performed with traditional percussion and string quintet, the project transcends language and culture to share through music the realities of life at war.
 The songs are thoughtful and emotional, with AlHaj’s oud the storyteller, the string quintet setting the scene, and the traditional percussion adding the pulse of life to the music.

 AlHaj, joined by the Kontras Quartet, bassist Christian Dillingham, and percussionist Issa Malluf, brings Letters From Iraq to the Logan Center for the Arts on Sunday, May 5 at 3 pm.
 Before the concert, AlHaj discusses his life and music in conversation with Professor Phil Bohlman at 2pm, and afterward he joins the audience for a reception in the Logan Center lobby.
-Click here to visit the University of Chicago Presents website.
+CLICK HERE to view the UChicago Presents ticket policy.

 Subscriptions available here.
 All orders include a $1 handling fee per ticket.